-- THREE 4-inch x 6-inch photos mounted on a single HORIZONTAL poster or matting board, 11 inches x 14 inches, black (preferred) or white.
+- Displays consist of THREE DIFFERENT SMALL photos related to the topic of ONE CLASS. - 4-inch x 6-inch photos mounted on a single HORIZONTAL poster or matting board, 11 inches x 14 inches, black (preferred) or white.
 Incorrect sizes of photos and board will not be accepted.
 No foam board backing. - PHOTOS MAY BE MOUNTED VERTICALLY or HORIZONTALLY, whichever is best for the composition. - Each photo on picture display must be numbered using a pencil.
 Numbers should be readable but not detract from display. - No titles, captions or stick-on numbers allowed. - Appropriate level Data Tags are required.
 EACH PHOTO MUST INCLUDE A SEPARATE DATA TAG.
 Data Tags should be numbered with the corresponding photo's number.
 Securely attach the tags to the back.

 Sample front side of a picture display.
 Display board MUST be HORIZONTAL.

 Photos may be horizontal OR vertical.

-PRINT EXHIBITS (Levels 1, 2 & 3):
+PRINT EXHIBITS (Levels 1.
+2 & 3):

-- All print exhibits are 8-inch x 10-inch prints mounted in 11-inch x 14-inch (outside size) mat with with a rectangular or oval inside opening.
+- Prints consist of ONE LARGE photo related to the topic of ONE class. - All print exhibits are 8-inch x 10-inch prints mounted in 11-inch x 14-inch (outside size) mat with with a rectangular or oval inside opening.
 Use an ADDITIONAL MAT BOARD ON THE BACK (not foam core board) to create a "sandwich" with the photo between.
 This protects the photo.
 Incorrect sizes will not be accepted.
-No frames.
+No frames. - Place photos horizontally or vertically as appropriate.
+Place the data tag on the back in the direction you want the photo to be viewed